bilgino/angularforddd/README.md

 Unfortunately, this approach won't work, because the creation process of an aggregate on the client-side may require hundreds of additional HTTP requests (N + 1 Problem).
 Hence, the aggregate must be provided by the backend!
 Even in the case of server-side generated aggregates, something seems to be wrong!

-If the requested aggregate e.g. order aggregate (`/orders/22`) encloses related data such as customers, products or addresses, the question arises of how to update the address of an order?
-Either we use a public interface of an aggregate like `Order.updateDeliveryAddress(address)` and process `PUT /orders/id`, or we break out and use a dedicated URI like `PUT /orders/id/address`.
-The second approach may contradict the ideas of aggregate encapsulation as an aggregate shouldn't reveal its internal state!
+If the requested aggregate e.g. order aggregate (`GET: /orders/22`) encloses related data such as customers, products or addresses, the question arises of how to update the address of an order?
+Either we use the public interface of an order aggregate like `Order.updateDeliveryAddress(address)` and process an HTTP update `PUT: /orders/id body { order:{} }` , or we break out and use a dedicated REST URI like `PUT: /orders/id/address {address:{}}`.
+The second approach may contradict the fundamental ideas (encapsulation, data integrity etc.) of building aggregates as an aggregate shouldn't reveal its internal state!

 ![](src/assets/images/Aggregate_ACL.PNG)